 The functional currency of all the Company's foreign subsidiaries is the U.S. dollar, except for AMSC Austria, for which the local currency (Euro) is the functional currency, and AMSC China, for which the local currency (Renminbi) is the functional currency.
 The assets and liabilities of AMSC Austria and AMSC China are translated into U.S. dollars at the exchange rate in effect at the balance sheet date and income and expense items are translated at average rates for the period.
 Cumulative translation adjustments are excluded from net loss and shown as a separate component of stockholders' equity.
-Net foreign currency gains and losses are included in other income (expense), net on the consolidated statements of operations and were \$0.7 million and \$0.1 million, for the fiscal years ended March 31, 2021 and 2020, respectively.
+Net foreign currency gains and losses are included in other income (expense), net on the consolidated statements of operations was less than \$0.1 million and \$0.7 million, for the fiscal years ended March 31, 2022 and 2021, respectively.
 The Company has no restrictions on the foreign exchange activities of its foreign subsidiaries, including the payment of dividends and other distributions.